 How to Make Lychee Bubble Tea

-For the fresh brewed tea, boil about 4-5 cups of water, we’ll only need about 3/4 cups of brewed tea afterwards.
+For the freshly brewed tea, boil about 4-5 cups of water, we’ll only need about 3/4 cups of brewed tea afterward.
 Be sure to have the water at a rumbling boil, place your fresh tea leaves (black tea or green tea leaves in this case) in the water and bring the heat back down to medium to steep for 6-8 minutes.
 For lychee bubble teas we usually use green tea rather than black tea.
 The lightness of green tea meshes quite nicely with the sweetness of lychee juice.

 In the other pot, for tapioca pearls, be sure the water is at a rumbling boil again.
-Afterwards turn down the heat a bit so that it is medium-high and add your 1/4 cup boba pearls into the water to cook.
+Afterward, turn down the heat a bit so that it is medium-high and add your 1/4 cup boba pearls into the water to cook.
 It typically takes 15-20 minutes to get the right texture in your boba pearls.
-If you bought your tapioca pearls from your local asian market, be sure to check the back of the packaging for exact details.
+If you bought your tapioca pearls from your local Asian market, be sure to check the back of the packaging for exact details.

 Grab your handful of fresh and in-season lychee and begin to peel the outer shell so that the flesh is exposed.
 (It’s okay if you take a bite out of one during the process, they’re irresistible!)
 Also, be sure to take out the seed in the middle too!
 Once you have all the flesh of the juicy lychee, grab your favorite blender or food processor.
 Any blender or food processor works fine but if you ever want the Mercedes Benz of blenders, be sure to check this Ninja blender out.